-Visit our dedicated Food and Drink section to explore a wonderful selection of places to eat & drink in Suffolk.
+Visit our dedicated Food and Drink section to explore a wonderful selection of Suffolk restaurants, cafes, pubs, and places to eat & drink in Suffolk.

 “Ask not what you can do for your country.
 Ask what’s for lunch” Orson Wells

 We agree!
-Suffolk is fortunate to have many world class food and drink producers, and some seriously well established family firms that have produced top quality Suffolk products for generations.
+Suffolk is fortunate to have many world class food and drink producers, family friendly restaurants, fine dining options, and some seriously well established family firms that have produced top quality Suffolk products for generations.

 When visiting Suffolk check out the delicious local produce on sale in our Farm Shops and Farmers Markets in Suffolk as this is the best place to find it.